 5 financial decisions that could save your marriage

-Finances and marriage aren’t always best friends, but some studies suggest that it’s not the lack of finances that’s the problem, rather the lack of compatibility in the financial arena.
+Arguments about money are the number one predictor of divorce.
+But generally it’s not the lack of finances that’s the problem, rather it’s a lack of compatibility in the financial arena.
 Here we share five ways to improve your financial EQ so you and your partner can prevent money from coming between you.

 1. Lay the financial foundations

 Financial compatibility doesn’t happen overnight.
 It takes time to build trust, rapport and respect around each other’s outlook on money, so laying quality foundations is key.
 Start by talking openly and honestly about your views on money, assessing where each of you stands on the spectrum.
-Ask questions, explore and learn how you identify with money individually, so you can move forward in a direction that works towards a common goal.
+Ask questions, explore and learn how you identify with money individually.

 2. Create a roadmap

 Once you have a deeper understanding of how you both relate to money, it’s time to set some mutual financial goals.
-Look at your monthly income, bills and savings and assess how you can both contribute to your plan, creating a roadmap to bring your financial dreams to life.
-If the topic gets heated or you’re not sure where to start, seek the help of a financial planner to get you off on the right foot.
+Look at your monthly income, expenses and savings and assess how you can both contribute to your plan.
+Then create a roadmap to bring your dreams to life.

 Once your roadmap is in place, it’s time to look at your accounts.
 We recommend each of you have your own individual accounts for personal spending and a joint account that you place a designated amount of savings into each month.
 This way you can see how you’re working together to achieve your financial goals, while also having the independence to spend as you wish.